kylefernandadams/jruby-cmis/README.md

 ### Creating/Uploading documents

-#### Create a document object the simple way.
+Create a document object the simple way.

-This is a convenient method implemented in the JRuby CMIS Library.
+The create_cmis_document is a convenient method implemented in the JRuby CMIS Library.
 This method takes a name and a file path and uploads the file to the repository.
 The document will be saved as a major version.

 ```ruby